alexa/ask-sdk-controls/doc/userGuide.md

 that will _handle_ the input.
 To begin, the `ControlHandler` calls `rootControl.canHandle(input)`.
 The root control will generally check for a delegation opportunity by querying its children with `this.canHandleByChild()`.
-If exactly one child replies `canHandle=true` then the rootControl can simply return `true` but if more than one child replies `canHandle=true` then a decision must be made.
+If exactly one child replies `canHandle = true` then the rootControl can simply return `true` but if more than one child replies `canHandle = true` then a decision must be made.
 The `ContainerControl` abstract base class provides a general pattern to deal with this by defining `ContainerControl.decideHandlingChild()` which is called with the list of all candidate children.
 The `decideHandlingChild()` function implements the decision logic to deal with